abatchelor/awellchartedpath/_posts/2017-09-25-Kirstenbosch.md

 ---
 layout: post
-title: "Kirstenbosch: Natural Beauty with a People Watching
+title: "Kirstenbosch: Natural Beauty with a People Watching"
 date: 2017-09-25
 desc: "We spent the day at Kirstenbosch botantical garden and enjoyed some beautiful trails along with an abundance of families picnicing with their children."
 keywords: "RTW travel, nature, hiking, South Africa, Cape Town"